mcpdev80/yaml/README.md

 - In Gitea create a New Migration and clone the Config GitOps Repo which will be the repository that contains our GitOps infrastructure components and state
 - The URL is  https://github.com/mcpdev80/openshift-gitops-getting-started.git

-Please change in the Repo the namespaces to your user (user1 to userx) 2 x by app/deployment.yaml
+- Click on create

-1 x by app/imagestream.yaml
+Please change the namespaces in the Repo to your user (user1 to userx).
+Those can be changed in the files: app/deployment.yaml (2x) and app/imagestream.yaml (1x)

 Have quick look at the structure of this project :
 - app - contains yamls for the deployment, service and route resources needed by our application.
 These will be applied to the cluster.
 There is also a kustomization.yaml defining that kustomize layers will be applied to all yamls